-Imam Johari Abdul-Malik is the Director of Outreach at the Dar Al Hijrah Islamic Center and former Muslim Chaplain at Howard University (HU) and was the first Muslim officially installed as a chaplain in higher education at HU and is the Head of the National Association of Muslim Chaplains in Higher Education.
-The imam also, serves as the chair of government relations for the Muslim Alliance in North America (MANA) and was the founding President of the Muslim Advocacy Commission of Washington, DC.
+Imam Johari Abdul-Malik has served at the Director of Outreach at the Dar Al Hijrah Islamic Center, the first Muslim Chaplain at Howard University (HU) and is the former Head of the National Association of Muslim Chaplains in Higher Education.
+The imam has also served as the chair of government relations for the Muslim Alliance in North America (MANA) and was the founding President of the Muslim Advocacy Commission of Washington, DC.
 He continues to serve on the board of the Interfaith Conference of Metropolitan Washington, one of the nations first organisations of its kind with over 11 faith traditions.

 From an Episcopal choir boy-who visited the deep southern Pentecostal holiness church during his summer vacations as youth-until at confirmation the teachings of the Ten Commandments presented to him contradictions with the concept of the Trinity and the Oneness of God (Tawheed).
-In high school he searched for spirituality-Taoism, Asian Spirituality.
+In high school he searched for spirituality in Taoism, Asian spirituality.

 In his native Brooklyn community his mother kept the family busy with community activism.
-In College he became a Black activist, musician, transcendental mediation and vegetarian.
+In College he became a Black activist, musician, practiced transcendental mediation (TM) and vegetarianism.
 In Graduate school, Allah showed him the light of Islam.
-He served as the President of MSA at Howard University and later that University’s and the nations first officially recognized Muslim Chaplain in higher education.
+He served as the President of MSA at Howard University and later the University’s first Muslim Chaplain.

 Known nationally for his fundraising efforts for masjids, schools and relief and support organizations.
-Brother Johari is a founding member of the Muslim Advocacy Commission of Washington, D.C.
 Imam Johari and along with Rev. Graylan Hagler started the Ramadan Feed-the-Needy Program in Washington, DC feeding over 100 hundred homeless women of all faiths nightly during the holy month of fasting.

-Lectures on a variety of subjects that motivate the Muslim community and the community at large to better themselves and their world.
+He Lectures on a variety of subjects to motivate the Muslim community and the community at large to better themselves and their world..

 African-American born (mother from Northern Louisiana and father from Barbados, West Indies) and raised in Brooklyn, NY.
-Educated at Howard Universitywith a BS Chemistry and a MS Genetics and Human Genetics.
+Educated at Howard University with a BS Chemistry and a MS Genetics and Human Genetics.
 Completed Clinical Post Graduate Training Program in Bioethics at Georgetown University Kennedy Center for Ethics.
-Completed PhD course work in Bioethics/Genetics (Degree Pending).
+Doctoral work in Bioethics/Genetics.

 – Arabic Language Howard 1988-89